marsdrums/ReSTIR-reworking/The gi pass explained/1) RIS, reservois, and ReSTIR.md

 Here i'm collecting some concepts fundamental for understanding the ReSTIR algorithm and some useful links to go deeper into the subject.
 I try to keep it short, but i'm sure i'll fail.

 ReSTIR can be a bit complex at first (it took me some time to fully grasp its workings), but once you understand it, you'll appreciate how elegant and well-designed the algorithm is.
-If you're already familiar with concepts like importance sampling, RIS, reservoirs, and the basic mechanics of ReSTIR, feel free to skip this first page.
+If you're already familiar with concepts like importance sampling, RIS, reservoir sampling, and the basic mechanics of ReSTIR, feel free to skip this first page.

 ## Importance sampling